Capillary/api-documentation/source/includes/_organizationSource.md

 }
 ```

-This API lets you show or hide a specific extended field on your org's InTouch.
+This API lets you show or hide a specific extended field on your org's InTouch account.

 ### Resource Information
 | | |